What Are Closed End Funds?

 do we find most attractive?

-The most appealing attribute of CEFs is the ability to buy a dollar’s worth of assets for less than a dollar.
+The most appealing attribute of CEFs is that they often trade at a discount thus creating the opportunity to buy a dollar’s worth of assets for less than a dollar.
 Perhaps even more important, CEF discounts tend to be volatile rather than static.
 1607’s core investment philosophy is built upon the ability to take advantage of this discount volatility.

 With a few exceptions, most funds in the investable universe are diversified investment portfolios.
 Therefore, a portfolio of 50 to 90 funds could hold 1000+ individual underlying securities, essentially eliminating security specific risk.